-Performance bonuses represents additional remuneration payable to employees as a reward for achieving specific goals or hitting predetermined targets, but such variable remuneration is discretionary as the Group does not set an expectation to its employees that a bonus will be paid if certain goals are met, and the amount of the bonus are not determined in advance.
+Performance bonuses represents additional remuneration payable to employees as a reward for achieving specific goals or hitting predetermined targets, but such variable remuneration is discretionary as the Bank does not set an expectation to its employees that a bonus will be paid if certain goals are met, and the amount of the bonus are not determined in advance.
+Besides the annual performance bonus the Bank may also award ad hoc bonuses that are linked to pre set KPIs in relation to specific projects.